EternityForest/crm-cheat-sheet/README.md

 ## Error Management

 ### 🏋  Maintain Proficiency

-Failure to maintain proficiency removes a critical layer of redundancy, even though things may appear “safe enough” due to luck or technology.
+Failure to maintain proficiency removes a critical layer of redundancy, even though things may appear "safe enough" due to luck or technology.

 ### 📣  Speak Up!

-Don’t ignore unsafe conditions or allow yourself to be pushed into dangerous situations.
+Don't ignore unsafe conditions or allow yourself to be pushed into dangerous situations.

 ### ✅  Follow Protocol

 > Slow is Smooth and Smooth is Fast

-Even small changes may have unknown consequences, especially in the face of unknown external events.
+Even small changes may have unknown consequences, especially in the face of unknown external events, and ignoring the rules when you think they don't matter can make it more likely that you will forget something when they do.

 ### 🦗  Minimize Distraction

 Just "Being careful" is a overused cliche.
 Nobody is perfectly reliable or capable.

 What you can  do is remove distractions, to maximize the ability you do have.
 Do not leave distractions and hazards around, and plan critical tasks for times when you are well rested, not dehydrated, hungry, angry, or otherwise impaired.